BouncingPixel/Node-Template-Basic-/README.md

 ### /server/models/

-The template uses Mongoose for connecting to Mongo DB.
+If you use an ORM, such as Mongoose provided via `@bouncingpixel/mongoose-db`, place the models in this directory.
+Mongoose is the suggested ORM.
+Others may be added in the future.
 Mongoose uses Models to define the schema and any utility functions.
 Mongoose also has hook capability to perform actions before other actions, such as bcrypting a password before saving.
 All models should be in this location.
-Models are not auto-loaded, so they must be required individually by any file which may use them.
+To use a model, just require it in.

 ### /server/routes/

-`index.js` exports various parts.
+`index.js` exports the various routers and the path to map the router to.
 The key of the export will be the sub-path that an imported router will attach to.
 The value should be an imported router from another file.
 Only one path may be '/' and others should use sub-paths for clarity.